 - Friendly Enemy: Ash knows them well enough to restore the memories of all three and the Pokémon they had at the time.
 There's no way that would've been possible if this trope wasn't in play.

 - Honorary True Companion: To Ash and co., thanks to Ash restoring their (and their Pokémon's) memories of the original timeline.
 In spite of all that's transpired between them, it becomes very clear that on some level, he regards the trio as very close friends.
 As the fic goes on, Team Rocket eventually stops attacking Ash altogether and is content hanging out with him, Misty, and Brock whenever they cross paths, any previous hostility having long-since dissipated... which usually leaves new Pokémon who were with Ash in the previous timeline to be rather confused when Team Rocket shows up, and instead of reciting the motto and attempting to steal them, instead sit down for a chat.

-- Humongous Mecha: They don't use them nearly as often as in canon, but if they want to emphasize the eccentricity of their cell, nothing is better.
-Such as using three modelled after the Mega-Evolved Kanto starters to assault a Team Galactic facility.
+- They don't use them nearly as often as they used to like in canon, but if they want to emphasize the eccentricity of their cell, nothing is better.
+Such as using three modeled after the Mega-Evolved Kanto starters to assault a Team Galactic facility.

 - Mugging the Monster: Thanks to Ash restoring the Rocket Trio's memories, the Poison-type poacher Rico (who originally forced them to release Arbok and Weezing) got his ass handed to him on a silver platter.

 - Obfuscating Stupidity: Given their ridiculous appearance, yet undeniable competence, Giovanni sees them as this.Giovanni: You know, I can't tell if you're hyper-competent and just look silly, or you're the luckiest people who don't actually have a Victini.